netdata/netdata/docs/guides/using-host-labels.md

 -   CPU architecture, system cores, CPU frequency, RAM, and disk space
 -   Whether Netdata is running inside of a container, and if so, the OS and hardware details about the container's host
 -   What virtualization layer the system runs on top of, if any
--   Whether the system is a streaming master or slave
+-   Whether the system is a streaming parent or child

 If you want to organize your systems without manually creating host tags, try the automatic labels in some of the features below.

 ## Host labels in streaming

-You may have noticed the `_is_master` and `_is_slave` automatic labels from above.
-Host labels are also now streamed from a slave to its master agent, which concentrates an entire infrastructure's OS, hardware, container, and virtualization information in one place: the master.
+You may have noticed the `_is_parent` and `_is_child` automatic labels from above.
+Host labels are also now streamed from a child to its parent node, which concentrates an entire infrastructure's OS, hardware, container, and virtualization information in one place: the parent.

-Now, if you'd like to remind yourself of how much RAM a certain slave system has, you can simply access `http://localhost:19999/host/SLAVE_NAME/api/v1/info` and reference the automatically-generated host labels from the slave system.
+Now, if you'd like to remind yourself of how much RAM a certain child node has, you can access `http://localhost:19999/host/CHILD_HOSTNAME/api/v1/info` and reference the automatically-generated host labels from the child system.
 It's a vastly simplified way of accessing critical information about your infrastructure.

-> ⚠️ Because automatic labels for slave nodes are accessible via API calls, and contain sensitive information like
+> ⚠️ Because automatic labels for child nodes are accessible via API calls, and contain sensitive information like
 > kernel and operating system versions, you should secure streaming connections with SSL.
 See the [streaming
 > documentation](/streaming/README.md#securing-streaming-communications) for details.
 You may also want to use
 > [access lists](/web/server/README.md#access-lists) or [expose the API only to LAN/localhost
 > connections](/docs/netdata-security.md#expose-netdata-only-in-a-private-lan).

-You can also use `_is_master`, `_is_slave`, and any other host labels in both health entities and metrics exporting.
+You can also use `_is_parent`, `_is_child`, and any other host labels in both health entities and metrics exporting.
 Speaking of which...

 ## Host labels in health entities